Overview

 Other notes

-This treatment was developed with the support of Lane Johnson and Rachael Olesiak at the Cloquet Forestry Center; Scott Posner, the prescribed burn boss contracted through the Bureau of Indian Affairs; and Gezhiibideg Panek and Paul Priestly with the Fond du Lac Band of Lake Superior Chippewa.
+This treatment was developed with the support of Rachael Olesiak at the Cloquet Forestry Center; Scott Posner, the prescribed burn boss contracted through the Bureau of Indian Affairs; and Gezhiibideg Panek and Paul Priestley with the Fond du Lac Band of Lake Superior Chippewa.

 Summary of lessons learned and closing thoughts